chrisbroski/sketchpad-calculator/README.md

 The other day I needed to do some simple calculations.
 I can't remember if it was to find the amount of material needed for a home improvement, to calculate the best value for a purchase, or just helping my daughter with her math homework.
 I found a pen and paper to set up the problem, then used the default calculator on my Android phone to perform the calculation...

 It struck me - what the heck is happening?
 If the calculator was so great, why am I still using pen and paper?
 I examined my actions and saw that how I wanted to do calculations were incompatible with the calculator UI, but not inherently.
-Now I had a challenge: could I create a calculator UI to satify natural math tasks and eliminate my need for pad an paper?
+Now I had a challenge: could I create a calculator UI to enable the natural way people perform math tasks and eliminate my need for pad and paper?

 ###Why Current Calculator Apps Suck